zoka/ringMon/README.md

 Preliminary - not ready yet.

-Ring handler that injects single monitoring page into any Clojure webb application based on Ring or higher level libraries use Rimg themselves.
+Ring middleware that injects single monitoring page into any Clojure web application based on Ring or higher level libraries use Ring themselves.
-The page displays raw JMX data of interest.
-It also derived values such as CpuLoad that is calculated by sampling JMX/OperatingSystem.ProcessCpuTime every 2 secondsand and Ajax requests statistics.
+The page displays raw JMX data of interest in tree alike structure.
+It also shows derived values such as CpuLoad that is calculated by sampling JMX/OperatingSystem.ProcessCpuTime every 2 secondsand and Ajax requests statistics.
 Monitoring data in JSON form is fetched from Noir server app either periodically or at user request.
 It is also possible to force JVM garbage collection.

+Moreover, the page provides full featured nREPL front end with synax colored editor, command history and persistent sessions.

 Adding this page to existing Ring based application should be easy.